eartvit/mlolet-on-ocp/README.md

 oc expose deployment influxdb --port=8086 --target-port=8086 --protocol=TCP --type=ClusterIP
 ```

-To control Tekton components (pipeline and taks) we shall use the tkn cli tool.
+To control Tekton components (pipeline and tasks) we shall use the tkn cli tool.
 The data generation process has been verified with version 0.30.1 of tkn cli.
 To install it, downloaded it from the its GitHub location provided below, unpack and move it somewhere in your $PATH variable:*

 ```bash
 curl -LO https://github.com/tektoncd/cli/releases/download/v0.30.1/tkn_0.30.1_Linux_x86_64.tar.gz